YuanyiHu/helloworld/README.md

 reading a line of input, breaking it up into individual tokens.

 int run_command()
-Achieving many functions, such as “listjobs”, fg command, running process in background. sh550> ls -l > test
+Achieving many functions, such as “listjobs”, fg command, running process in background.\n sh550> ls -l > test